Abarbasam/Quadratic-Encrypter/README.md

 Then, we apply the quadratic equation and take the result that is achieved when you __add__ the square root of *b<sup>2</sup> - 4ac* to *-b*

 The result is 72, which is a capital H in ASCII decimal.
 The program converts the 72 to "H", and moves on to find the next character.
-The entire string of digits spells out, "Hello, World!"

 <br />
 <br />